Whippet

 Are Whippets good with children?

-Do Whippets need a lot of exercise?
+Do Whippets require a lot of exercise?

 Are they easy to train?